 Remember, magnetic induction grow lights are basically the same thing as fluorescent lights without electrodes.
 No matter what sellers try to say otherwise, don’t fall for some of the outrageous marketing claims!

 If you’re looking for a magical grow light that doesn’t produce any heat, uses next to no electricity, and produces humongous yields compared to LEDs, MH, or HPS grow lights, then you’re kidding yourself.
 Magnetic induction grow lights just aren’t what you’re looking for.

 If you’re looking for a type of grow light that is low heat, uses a relatively low amount of electricity, has a good form factor for your grow area and you hate replacing your fluorescent bulbs, than magnetic induction grow lights may be the right choice for you.

 I hope that helps you as much as it would have helped me when I first looked into grow lights!

 If you haven't started growing marijuana yet, today is the day!

 If you run into any problems while you're growing marijuana, you don't have to figure everything out alone.
 Use our handy marijuana problem picture guide to quickly diagnose your plant: http://growweedeasy.com/marijuana-symptoms-pictures

 In response to the need for more tutorials aimed at new growers, Nebula co-founded GrowWeedEasy.com in 2010 with fellow grower Sirius Fourside.

 Since then, Nebula has published dozens of growing articles in print and online, stars in online video lessons, and continues to dedicate herself to serving the needs of the medical marijuana growing community.

-"My mission is to show other medical marijuana patients how easy and fun it can be to grow pounds of killer weed out of your closet."
+"My mission is to show other medical marijuana patients how easy is is to grow cannabis out of your closet."